-When reading this I guess you have come across Nu Skin from a friend, or a friend’s friend that badly wants you to come and listen to the number one presentation that will “like they claim” change your life!
+If you ended up here, my guess is that you have come across Nu Skin from a friend or a friend’s friend who will not stop pushing you to come and listen to one of Nu Skin’s presentations that will change your life forever!

-They know exactly how to encourage people and get the hopes up.
+“The representatives at Nu Skin know exactly how to encourage people

-Well, let me tell you how it really is through my own personal experience trying to become an independent distributor with Nu Skin.
+Well, let me tell you how it really works based on my personal experience trying to become an independent distributor with Nu Skin.

-Nu Skin Enterprises was founded in 1984, by Blake Roney, Sandie Tillotson, and Steve Lund, in Provo, Utah.
-The company originated in the U.S. and began its first foreign operation in Canada in 1990.
+Nu Skin Enterprises was founded in 1984 by Blake Roney, Sandie Tillotson, and Steve Lund in Provo, Utah.
+The company originated in the U.S. and began its first foreign operation in Canada, the year 1990.

 The founders of Nu Skin decided to build a company that would combine innovative personal care products with ingredients that subscribed to the philosophy of “all of the good, none of the bad”.

-I am not trying to go against them and this statement because their skin care products are actually good.
-I used them for about a year myself and was happy with the results.
+I am not trying to go against Nu Skin and this particular statement, because their skincare products are pretty good after all.
+I used them for about a year and was happy with the results.

-However, they are a bit pricey and I feel that as of today there are many products on the market that TOP the Nu Skin products for a MUCH LOWER cost.
+However, the products are over-priced and there are many products on the market that TOP the Nu Skin products for a MUCH LOWER cost.

-Nu Skin has been around for quite some time now and the company is global with representatives on 53 markets world wide.
+Nu Skin has been around for quite some time now.
+The company is global with representatives on 53 markets Worldwide.

-The most recognized Nu Skin products are the ageLOC skin care line.
-This is an anti aging series with everything from skin creams and serums to home spa equipment.
+The most recognized Nu Skin product is the ageLOC skincare line.
+An anti-aging series with everything from skin creams and serums to home spa equipment.

-They also offer Nu Skin 180 body care, hair products and cosmetics.
-I purchased a spa system for cellulite removal, but I never saw any results.
-Although, I did not have patience to use it every day for 20 minutes as you were supposed to.
+They also offer Nu Skin 180 body care, hair products, and cosmetics.
+I purchased a spa system for cellulite removal but I never saw any results.
+I have to admit I did not have the patience to use it every day for 20 minutes like you were supposed to.

-The ageLOC skin care series and the Pharmanex nutrition supplement brand are currently bought and marketed by 950,000 distributors.
+The ageLOC skincare series and the Pharmanex nutrition supplement brands are currently bought and marketed by 950,000 distributors.
 The ageLOC line was responsible for 43% of the total profit in 2012.

-The representatives of the company do not like to call Nu Skin a multi-level marketing company, since they know it does not ring well in many people’s ears, so they use the little nicer phrasing of a network marketing company instead.
+The representatives of the company do not like to call Nu Skin a multi-level marketing company.
+They know it does not ring well in peoples’ ears, so instead, they are using the somewhat less provocative wording of a network marketing company.

 Many people associate the MLM business model with pyramid schemes.